aamend/spark-gdelt/README.md

 ## gdelt-spark

 This project has been built to make [GDELT v2](https://blog.gdeltproject.org/gdelt-2-0-our-global-world-in-realtime/) environment easy to load on a Spark based environment.
-While the `1.0` version comes with a GDELT data model (case classes), a set of parsers and all its reference data, it is planned to enrich this library with advance analytics and libraries I gathered / created over the past few years.
+While the `v1.0` version only came with a GDELT data model (case classes), a set of parsers and all its reference data, `v2.0` embeds the [Goose](https://github.com/GravityLabs/goose/wiki) library packaged for `Scala 2.11`.
+It is planned to later enrich this library with advance analytics and libraries I gathered / created over the past few years.
-I also plan to provide GDELT near realtime support as Spark structured streaming.

 ### Getting Started